nixpkgs-architecture/.github/hosting.md

 ### Get access to the YouTube channel

 - Send the E-Mail address of your Google account to [@infinisil:matrix.org](https://matrix.to/#/@infinisil:matrix.org)
-- Request Live Streaming for your Google account
+- Request Live Streaming for your Google account, 24h in advance
   - Log in to [YouTube Studio](https://studio.youtube.com/)
   - Click "Create" in the top right corner
   - Click "Go live" in the Create menu